wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 `rwmb_frontend_submit_button`

 This filter allows you to change the submit button HTML.
-It accepts 2 parameters: `$submit_button` - the submit button HTML; and `$config` - the form configuration.
+It accepts 2 parameters:
+- `$submit_button` - the submit button HTML.
+- `$post_id` - the post ID

 `rwmb_frontend_after_submit_button`